pgjdbc/pgjdbc/docs/content/documentation/escapes.md

 ## Escaped scalar functions

 The JDBC specification defines functions with an escape call syntax : `{fn function_name(arguments)}` .
-The following tables show which functions are supported by the PostgreSQL™ driver.
+The following tables show which functions are supported by the PostgreSQL® driver.
 The driver supports the nesting and the mixing of escaped functions and escaped values.
 The appendix C of the JDBC specification describes the functions.

 Some functions in the following tables are translated but reported as not supported because they are duplicating or changing